bowman2001/perplexdoc/content/doc/intro/markdown/index.md

   params:
     caption: Embedded image
     alt: Another splashing water drop
-categories: [Workflow, Markdown]
+categories: [Getting started, Markdown]
-tags: [Linebreak, Image, Editor, Linter]
+tags: [Linebreak, Image]
 ---

 Markdown has become the favored markup language to structure text files.
-With good cause: The syntax is intuitive and there are a lot of possibilities to translate them into a visual layout format.
+With good cause: Markdown syntax is relatively intuitive and can be rendered into several layout formats.
 {.p-first} <!--more-->

 Markdown files consist of plain text marked up with a small set of ASCII signs.
 We can read and change them with any text editor.
 They usually end with the suffix {$.md}.

 {{< mnote up=5 >}}
-The suffixes {$.mdown} and {$.markdown} also indicate Markdown, but they are rarely used nowadays.
+The suffixes {$.mdown} and {$.markdown} also indicate Markdown, but are rarely used nowadays.
 {{< /mnote >}}

 After the [original specification][omd] had been released by John Gruber in 2004, many slightly different flavors of Markdown emerged.

-To resolve their incompatibilities and to create a general basic and dependable syntax, John Mc&hairsp;Farlane et al. proposed a strict specification in 2011: [CommonMark][cmark].
+To resolve their incompatibilities and to create a dependable basic syntax, John Mc&hairsp;Farlane et al. proposed a strict specification in 2011: [CommonMark][cmark].
 This specification has been implemented by many Markdown render engines since and important web-software providers thereby adhere to CommonMark as a kind of standard.
 For a quick look at the syntax you can visit their crisp [one page overview](https://CommonMark.org/help).

 ## Markdown for Perplex

 Perplex styles HTML, which is generated from extended [CommonMark][cmark] by Hugo’s default renderer [Goldmark][gmark].
 Three extensions — the [definition list][dl], the [footnote][fnote] and the [typographer][typo] — have been adopted from [PHP Markdown Extra][phpmex].
 Based on CommonMark, [GitHub](https://github.com) introduced **G**itHub **F**lavored **M**arkdown (GFM) with the four extensions [table][table], the [task-list][task], [strikethrough][strike] and linkify.
 They are defined in a [new specification][gfmspec].

 {{< mnote up=20 >}}
-The deprecated **Blackfriday** renderer is not fully CommonMark-compliant.
-Black&shy;fri&shy;day generated HTML may be styled correctly most of the time by Perplex.
-But if you want to rely on Perplex, I strongly suggest switching to Goldmark and a recent Hugo version.
+Hugo’s deprecated **Blackfriday** renderer is not fully CommonMark-compliant.
+Black&shy;fri&shy;day generated HTML may be styled correctly most of the time.
+But if you want to rely on Perplex or any other recent theme, I strongly suggest switching to Goldmark and a recent Hugo version.
 {{< /mnote >}}

-Further extensions may join in the future, but probably only a few if any, because simplicity is essential for Markdown.
+Further extensions may join in the future, but probably only a few if any, because simplicity is Markdown’s essential characteristic.

-This documentation includes a short review of every syntax element in Goldmark and shows an example of its standard layout and alternative styling options with Perplex:
+This documentation includes a short review of every syntax element known to Goldmark and shows examples of their standard layout in Perplex and alternative styling options the theme provides:

 [Basic Markdown Layout]({{< relref "basic" >}})
 : covers the elements of the [CommonMark specification][cmark].